sdatspun2/deprecation-header/draft.md

 {{Deprecation}} of a URI-identified resource is a technique to communicate information about the life cycle of a resource: to encourage client applications to migrate away from the resource, to discourage applications from forming new dependencies on the resource, and to inform developers of the risks of continuing dependence upon the resource.
 The act of deprecation does not change any behavior of the resource.
 It just informs the clients of the fact.

-Deprecation HTTP response header field MUST be used to convey this fact at runtime to the clients.
-This header could carry additional information such as since when the deprecation is in effect, what is the alternate(s) if any, and possibly when the deprecated resource would be unreachable (or sunset).
+The Deprecation HTTP response header field MAY be used to convey this fact at runtime to clients.
+This header can carry additional information such as since when the deprecation is in effect, what is the alternate(s) if any, and possibly when the deprecated resource would be unreachable (or sunset).
 Alternates of a resource could be similar resource(s) or a later version of the same resource.

 ##  Notational Conventions